jvde-github/AIS-catcher/README.md

 ## What's new?

+**Under development**:
+Making enhancements to build a server version to handle high data throughput and manage multiple stations, for a sneak peek see [here](https://aiscatcher.org/#liveais).

 **v0.56** has recently added:
 - small performance improvements in map rendering
 - You can access  geoJSON output of the current ship positions by visiting the web viewer at `/geojson` and for KML output, please navigate to `/kml` (enable with the